 The ICD-10 classification of gastritis was formulated in 1989 and is still in effect in most countries.
-At the time of formulation, the ICD-10 classification of gastritis and duodenitis (K29) was rudimentary as it was based on macroscopic and histomorphological criteria; the only aetiological factor assigned was alcohol (box 1).
-The histological classification of gastritis considered mainly aspects of atrophy and autoimmunity.
+At the time of formulation, the ICD-10 classification of gastritis and duodenitis (K29) was rudimentary as it was based on macroscopic and histomorphological criteria; the only aetiological factor assigned was alcohol6 (box 1).
+The histological classification of gastritis considered mainly aspects of atrophy and autoimmunity.1 disease.2 24 25 At present, no classification of gastritis would be complete without including H. pylori as the aetiological cause.

 The discovery of H. pylori had not been taken into account, possibly because even though release came after the discovery of Campylobacter pylori (H. pylori), the role of H. pylori in disease was still controversial.
-The recognition of H. pylori infection as the primary cause of chronic gastritis proved to be a breakthrough that reopened the chapter on gastritis and its role in disease.
-At present, no classification of gastritis would be complete without including H. pylori as the aetiological cause.
+The recognition of H. pylori infection as the primary cause of chronic gastritis proved to be a breakthrough that reopened the chapter on gastritis and its role in